Requests for the contraceptive pill or patches

-This is the process for patients to make a REPEAT request for their contraceptive pill during the COVID-19 pandemic.
+This is the process for patients to make a REPEAT request for their contraceptive pill or patches during the COVID-19 pandemic.

-When you are starting your final packet from your previously issued prescription, please fully complete our pill form (you can download the form here - Contraceptive pill request form)
+When you are starting your final packet from your previously issued prescription, please fully complete our contraceptive request form (you can download the form here - Contraceptive request form

 - you will need to enter your blood pressure which you can monitor yourself - you will need 2 readings at least 5 minutes apart

 - a blood pressure reading will need to have been recorded within the last 12 months otherwise your prescription will not be issued

 - you should either use a home BP machine, or if you do not have access to one you can call the surgery to make an appointment to use our blood pressure monitor at the surgery, these appointments are limited

 - if you do not complete every question on the form it will lead to delays as you may be called back to provide information that is missing from the form

 You will be asked on the form to confirm how many pills you have left.
 We recommend making the request when you start your final pack from your previous prescription, we cannot guarantee a quick turnaround